syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 🐾 Dreaming of a pet smile website
 ==============

-While you already have a working golang application, it is time to add some business logic to create a useful (albeit, simple) operator.
+While you already have a working Golang application, it is time to add some business logic to create a useful (albeit, simple) operator.

 In this case, imagine you want to run a website to bring the joy of pet smiles to the world and want to start with a website of dog smiles.